webdriverio/webdriverio/docs/guide/reporters/concise.md

 ## Installation

-The easiest way is to keep `wdio-json-reporter` as a devDependency in your `package.json`.
+The easiest way is to keep `wdio-concise-reporter` as a devDependency in your `package.json`.

 ```json
 {